Kong/insomnia-docs/docs/insomnia/git-sync.md

 ## Pull Changes

 If a team member makes a change to the remote repository, pull the changes to access the work locally.
-Pulling fetches the current branch from the remote repository and merges any changes locally.
+Click the branch dropdown menu in a Document and then **Pull**.
+Any incoming changes will be merged to your local machine.

 ## Conflict Resolution